Undergraduate Concentration in Aerospace

 Aerospace Engineering is an ever-evolving and highly challenging career choice.
 Aerospace engineers are on the leading-edge of that evolution, involved in research, design and development of a wide range of fascinating vehicles, some traveling at astounding speeds through both air and space.
-These systems can include satellites, launch vehicles, fixed-wing aircraft, helicopters, marine vessels, projectiles, airdrop vehicles and an ever widening range of unmanned autonomous systems (UAS).
+These systems can include satellites, launch vehicles, fixed-wing aircraft, helicopters, marine vessels, projectiles, airdrop vehicles and an ever widening range of unmanned autonomous systems.

 The skills developed in these courses can be applied in a number of different industries including those associated with aerospace science missions, defense missions and commercial applications as well as in the automobile and marine industries.

-For more information on the Undergraduate Aerospace Engineering Concentration, please contact Dr. David Rubenstein.
+For more information on the Undergraduate Aerospace Engineering Concentration, please contact Dr. Alex Friess.